alexandruserban/dexonline/README.md

 ================================
 ## About ##

-Use this npm package to get word definitions from dexonline.ro in a JSON format
+Use this npm package to get word definitions from dexonline.ro in a JSON format.

 ## Install ##